Robert Woods (wide receiver, born 1992): 2011 season

-Woods started his sophomore season with a strong performance against Minnesota with 17 receptions for 177 receiving yards and three receiving touchdowns.
-On September 24, in a game at Arizona State, he had eight receptions for 131 receiving yards.
-In the following game, against Arizona, Woods had a stellar performance with 14 receptions for 255 receiving yards and two receiving touchdowns.
-On October 22, against Notre Dame, he had 12 receptions for 119 receiving yards and two receiving touchdowns.
-On November 4, against Colorado, he had nine receptions for 130 receiving yards and two receiving touchdowns.
-On November 19, he had seven receptions for 53 receiving yards and two receiving touchdowns against Oregon.
-The next week, against UCLA, he had 12 receptions for 113 receiving yards and two receiving touchdowns.
-Overall, he finished his sophomore season with 111 receptions for 1,292 receiving yards and 15 receiving touchdowns.
+Woods started his sophomore season with a strong performance against Minnesota with 17 receptions for 177 yards and three touchdowns.
+On September 24, in a game at Arizona State, he recorded eight receptions for 131 yards.
+The following week against Arizona, Woods had a stellar performance with 14 receptions for 255 yards and two touchdowns.
+On October 22, against Notre Dame, he caught 12 passes for 119 yards and two touchdowns.
+Two weeks later against Colorado, he had nine receptions for 130 yards and two touchdowns.
+On November 19, Woods recorded seven receptions for 53 yards and two touchdowns against Oregon.
+The following week against UCLA, he had 12 receptions for 113 yards and two touchdowns.

+Woods finished his sophomore season with 111 receptions for 1,292 yards and 15 touchdowns.
 He led the Pac-12 in receptions and receiving touchdowns and finished fourth in the conference in receiving yards.
 As a result of his stellar sophomore season, Woods was one of three finalists for the 2011 Biletnikoff Award and Maxwell Award.
-In addition, he was named as a Consensus All-American.
+He was also named as a Consensus All-American.

 2012 season

-Woods started his junior season with six receptions for 42 receiving yards and two receiving touchdowns against Hawaii.
-In the next game, against Syracuse, he had 10 receptions for 93 receiving yards and two receiving touchdowns.
-Over the next four games, he had 20 receptions for 225 receiving yards and one receiving touchdown.
-On October 20, against Colorado, he had eight receptions for 132 receiving yards and four receiving touchdowns.
-In the final five games of the season, he finished with 30 receptions for 357 receiving yards and two receiving touchdowns.
+Woods started his junior season with six receptions for 42 yards and two touchdowns against Hawaii.
+In the next game against Syracuse, he caught 10 passes for 93 yards and two touchdowns.
+Over the next four games, Woods had 20 receptions for 225 yards and a touchdown.
+On October 20, against Colorado, he recorded eight receptions for 132 yards and four touchdowns.
+In the final five games of the season, Woods finished with 30 receptions for 357 yards and two touchdowns.
 Woods declared for the 2013 NFL Draft after his junior season.